openxc/vi-firmware/docs/config/reference.rst

 the signals, you can use the ``ignoreHandler`` as a value handler for the signal.

+``enabled`` - (optional, true by default) Enable or disable all processing of a CAN signal.
+By default, a signal is enabled; if this flag is false, the signal will be left out of the generated source code.

+The difference between ``ignore``, ``enabled`` and using an ``ignoreHandler`` can be confusing.
+To summarize the difference:

+* The ``enabled`` flag is the master control switch for a signal - when this is false, the signal (or message, or mapping) will not be included in the firmware at all.
+A common time to use this is if you want to have one configuration file with many options, only a few of which are enabled in any particular build.
+* The ``ignore`` flag will not exclude a signal from the firmware, but it will not include it in the normal message processing pipeline.
+The most common use case is when you need to reference the bit field information for the signal from a custom handler.
+* Finally, use the ``ignoreHandler`` for your signal's ``handler`` to both include it in the firmware and handle it during the normal message processing pipeline, but just silence its output.
+This is useful if you need to track the last known value for this signal for a calculation in a custom handler.

 ``states`` - (required only for state-based signals) This is a mapping between the desired descriptive states (e.g. ``off``) and the corresponding numerical values from the CAN message (usually an integer).
 The raw values are specified